zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

 Querying
 ~~~~~~~~

-The query interface is used to query data on the BU blockchain, and data
+The query interface is used to query data on the BuChain, and data
 query can be implemented by directly invoking the corresponding
 interface.
 For example, to query the account information, the specific
 call is as follows: